 Product/Market Fit

-- How accurate your buyer personas are
+• How accurate your buyer personas are

-- How well you know your metrics
+• How well do you know your metrics

-Buyer personas are excellent tools for colo providers to use because they help validate campaigns, delegate resources, and attract like-minded leads.
+Buyer personas are excellent tools for colocation providers to use because they help validate campaigns, delegate resources, and attract like-minded leads.
 They are also critical for aligning sales and marketing teams, supporting services and operations, and facilitating future investments in revenue growth.

 You can also determine PMF by analyzing key metrics such as:

-- Average client lifetime value (LTV)
+• Average client lifetime value (LTV)

-- Average cost of client acquisition (COCA)
+• Average cost of client acquisition (COCA)

-- Average sales cycle length
+• Average sales cycle length

 Getting in Front of Today’s Buyer’s Journey

-- Awareness
+• Awareness

-- Consideration
+• Consideration

-- Decision’
+• Decision’

 Content produced for the Decision Stage should be more product- and company-based.
 Content such as vendor comparatives, pricing sheets, testimonials, and trials are all appropriate offers to use during the Decision stage.

-The average buyer is 70% or more through their buyer’s journey before contacting a sales professional.
+The average buyer is 80% or more through their buyer’s journey before contacting a sales professional.
 This reality makes it especially important for businesses to provide content at every stage of the buyer’s journey to ensure maximum reach among prospects.

 Has your colocation business achieved product/market fit?
 Are you being found early enough in your prospects’ buyer’s journeys to matter?
-Let us know in the Comments below.
+Let us know in the comments below.